Phone-GWP-group

 Statistics relating to shipping methods, costs, and expectations

-Of course, all of these extra products being ordered online have to make their way to consumers somehow.
-And this has seen a huge increase in the strain placed on delivery and courier firms.
+Of course, all these extra products ordered online have to make their way to consumers somehow, and this has put a huge strain on delivery and courier firms.

-At the same time, individuals’ expectations of when an order will arrive has evolved over time and, thanks to the efficiency of Amazon, many will expect this the next or very same day.
-And for free!
+At the same time, individuals’ expectations of when an order will arrive have evolved, and thanks to Amazon’s efficiency, many now expect it the next day or even the same day, and for free!

-And whilst this doesn’t cover a crucial aspect of this – the packaging (more on that later) – the following section sets out a number of statistics on delivery of ecommerce orders.
+And whilst this doesn’t cover a crucial aspect of this – the packaging – the following section sets out a number of statistics on the delivery of eCommerce orders.

-This is obviously good news for the Royal Mail, which is the UKs’ most commonly used delivery service (accounting for 35% of deliveries by volume).
+This is obviously good news for the Royal Mail, the UK’s most commonly used delivery service, with 37% of consumers naming it their top choice.

 Ecommerce delivery statistics